-The analysis of the baseline and FFS diagnosis conducted by farmers aimed at establishing the local and regional nutritional and agroecological context in the communities in which the Farmer Field Schools (FFS) on Nutrition and Local Food Plants were implemented.
-The baseline served to advise and guide the development of a country-specific FFS curriculum and the implementation of FFS activities, by informing FFS participants, collaborators, and other stakeholders, about the potential role of local food plants in improving local diets and reducing the food scarcity period.
+The use of the baseline data and FFS diagnosis conducted by farmers allowed us to establish the local and regional nutritional and agroecological conditions in the communities where the Farmer Field Schools (FFS) on Nutrition and Local Food Plants were implemented.
+The baseline data served to advise and guide the development of a country-specific FFS curriculum and the implementation of FFS activities, by informing FFS participants, collaborators, and other stakeholders about the potential role of local food plants in improving local diets and reducing the food scarcity period.